FrancescoCeliento/humhub-feedrss/README.md

 # humhub-feedrss
-This script is a workaround that allows HumHub to have RSS activity feeds of a profile's public posts.
+This script is a workaround that allows HumHub to have RSS activity feeds of a profile's and spaces's public posts.

 This script depends on Parsedown - https://github.com/erusev/parsedown
 # How to install